 Conclusion

-Further reading: Review the Graph Convolutional Networks paper, Graph Attention Networks paper, GraphSAGE paper, and the PyTorch Geometric documentation.
+Further reading: Review the Graph Convolutional Networks paper, the Graph Attention Networks paper, the GraphSAGE paper, and the PyTorch Geometric documentation.